PrajjwalDatir/CoronaStrike/README.md

-# CoronaSlayer
+# CoronaStrike

-Here is our College project repo to build a python game using PyGame. ----THE CORONA SLAYER-----
+Here is our College project repo to build a python game using PyGame.
+----THE CORONA STRIKE-----